What do you think about time perception? Does time exist in its own right, or is it just in our minds?

 Psychologist William James suggested that time seems to speed up as we age because it is accompanied by progressively fewer memorable events.

 3. Why do psychedelic drugs alter time perception?

-Mind-altering substances can give us some insight into how altered states of perception due to activity in the brain can affect time perception.
+Mind-altering substances can give us some insight into how altered states of perception due to activity in the brain can affect the way we perceive time.
 People taking psychedelic drugs experience time as altered.